miggysp/miggycsa/_posts/Foundation/2024-10-09-teamteaches.md

 type: ccc
 comments: True
 ---
+# Post AP Notes:
+Struggled a lot on

 # My Team Teach Experience
 Overall, doing a team teach, and listening to all the others was a very enjoyable experience.
 I can see the difference in the level of team teaches compared to last year, as people are going way more above and beyond.
 I feel far more interested in what my peers are saying and I also think everyone's teaching ability got better too.